Which country is cheaper, the Netherlands or Belgium?

 Is it easy to travel around Belgium?

-The Netherlands has a world-class transit network to take passengers everywhere in the country.
+With a huge network, the transit system in The Netherlands can get you around easily.
 As a relatively small country with a high population density, getting around in the Netherlands feels like traveling around a city instead of a country.
 The national train system operates routes on a regular schedule so that you can find a train anywhere at least every hour if not more frequently.
 And when you're in a city, the bus and tram systems are fantastic, efficient, affordable, and frequent.
 You won't need a car as a visitor, but if you choose to hire one, you'll find high-quality roads, too.
 Finally, many of the islands in the north are accessible with public ferries running on frequent schedules.
 As you probably know, much of the infrastructure in the Netherlands is built around bicycles, so don't be afraid to grab some fietsen and make your way around town on the dedicated bike lanes.
 It's common to rent bikes at the station if you arrive in a different city by train or bus, or bike rentals are available at many shops around the cities, too.
 Overall, the transit system in the Netherlands is amazing.

 Is it easy to travel around the Netherlands?